If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

-- Equity Financing: It’s a method of raising funds by selling the business’ stock to the investors.
+- Equity Financing: It’s a method of raising funds by selling the business’ stock to investors.

 - Debt Financing: It’s a method of raising funds by selling debt instruments to investors, making them the creditors to the business who receive both the principal and agreed on interest on the debt.

-- Convertible Note: A short term debt that converts into equity at a later date after a conversion event occurs (usually when the startup raises capital in next fundraising round) and startup is matured enough to be valued.
+- Convertible Note: A short-term debt that converts into equity at a later date after a conversion event occurs (usually when the startup raises capital in the next fundraising round), and the startup is mature enough to be valued.

-- SAFE (Simple Agreement for Future Equity): An financing contract between the investor and the business that gives the investor a right to receive equity of the business on certain triggering events (like the next fundraising round or the sale of the business).
+- SAFE (Simple Agreement for Future Equity): A financing contract between the investor and the business that gives the investor a right to receive equity in the business on certain triggering events (like the next fundraising round or the sale of the business).
 SAFE isn’t debt or equity.